Was this content helpful?

 What is DocuSign Payments?

-DocuSign Payments is a new feature in web and native mobile apps that enables a sender to collect a one-time payment via credit card, Apple & Android Pay, or ACH (electronic bank transfer) at the same time as collecting signature.
+DocuSign Payments is a feature in web and native mobile apps that enables a sender to collect a one-time payment via credit card, Apple & Android Pay, or ACH (electronic bank transfer) at the same time as collecting signature.

 Value and Benefits: